/proc filesystem/proctical exampleQ: What goes in the first patch?

 A: Yes, as long as it is in the line above the git version that has the

 two dashes and space.
-This is an artifact of git format-patch
+This is an artifact of git format-patch.

-You are welcome to remove this extraneous space from the .patch
+You are welcome to remove this extraneous space from the .patch file

 before making your first commit,